dlaub3/blog/python/practical-python-primer.md

 **Constructing an object.**

 A constructor uses `__init__` to construct an object and initialize properties.
 The properties are prefixed with `_` as a convention.
-You access these properties with accessorts (setters/getters).
+You access these properties with accessors (setters/getters).

 Variables defined in a class are similar to static variables.